Robert Meyer

 Overview

-Robert Meyer is the Frederick H. Ecker/MetLife Insurance Professor and Co-Director of the Wharton Impact of Technology Initiative.
-He is a noted scholar whose research focuses on consumer decision making and analysis in a wide range of areas including responses to new technologies, behavioral economics, marketing research methods.
+Robert Meyer is the Frederick H. Ecker/MetLife Insurance Professor and Co-Director of AI at Wharton.
+He is a noted scholar whose research focuses on consumer decision-making and analysis in a wide range of areas including responses to new technologies and AI, behavioral economics, and marketing research methods.
 Professor Meyer’s work has appeared in a wide variety of professional journals and books, including the Journal of Consumer Research, the Journal of Marketing Research, the Journal of Risk and Uncertainty, Marketing Science, Management Science, and Risk Analysis.
-He is the former editor of the Journal of Marketing Research and Marketing Letters. has served or currently serves as an associated editor for the Journal of Consumer Research, the Journal of Marketing, and Marketing Science.
+He is the former editor of the Journal of Marketing Research and Marketing Letters.
+He has served or currently serves as an associated editor for the Journal of Consumer Research, the Journal of Marketing, and Marketing Science.

 Professor Meyer’s most recent research has focused on the study of biases that arise in consumer communication.
 This work includes the use of natural-language processing tools to study how sensationalist news stories develop and spread on social media platforms, and how warnings messages are perceived by residents faced with natural disaster threats.
 For example, Professor Meyer and his colleagues have been able to show that failures of preparation that often precede catastrophes such as Hurricane Katrina, Sandy, and the 2008/09 housing and equities collapse are consistent with a number of hard-wired biases in how people respond to risk.
 This includes a tendency for people to fail to learn as much as they should from near-misses, and under-invest in instruments whose value can only be realized in the long run.
 These ideas form the basis of his recent book, co-authored with Howard Kunreuther, the Ostrich Paradox: Why we under-prepare for Disasters.